16th January, 2025

 The Difference Between Site Specific And Generic Risk Assessments

 If your health and safety management is being reviewed, you will often be asked for copies of site-specific risk assessments.
-And one of the reasons risk assessment fail the review is that they are too generic.
+And one of the reasons risk assessments fail the review is that they are too generic.
 So what do the terms site-specific risk assessments and generic risk assessments mean?

 The Difference Between Site Specific And Generic Risk Assessments header image

-We often hear the terms 'site-specific' and 'generic' risk assessments.
-But what exactly do these terms mean and what category to your risk assessments fall under?
-By the end of this post, you will know the difference, and how generic risk assessments can be used to create site-specific documents.
+When talking about risk assessments, you might hear the terms 'site-specific' and 'generic' risk assessments.
+But what exactly do these terms mean and what category do your risk assessments fall under?

 Risk assessments are a legal requirement.
 They are needed by your team to work safely.
 And clients will often ask for them before you start work.
-So if the law, your team, and your clients need them, it's fair to say risk assessments are a pretty important health and safety document to get right.

 What are generic risk assessments?